synergy-au/cactus-runner/README.md

 HOST_UID=$(id -u) HOST_GID=$(id -g) docker compose up -d
 ```

-Start the harness-runner,
+Start the cactus-runner,

 ```
-dotenv run -- python src/harness_runner/runner.py
+dotenv run -- python src/cactus_runner/runner.py
 ```

-Using Bruno, you can interact with the harness runner, for example, by starting a test procedure by sending a *Start* request.
+Using Bruno, you can interact with the cactus runner, for example, by starting a test procedure by sending a *Start* request.

 ### Running locally with docker

-First, the harness runner docker image needs to be built,
+First, the cactus runner docker image needs to be built,

 ```
 cd docker
-docker build -t harness-runner:latest -f Dockerfile --secret id=github_pat,src=./github-pat.txt ../
+docker build -t cactus-runner:latest -f Dockerfile --secret id=github_pat,src=./github-pat.txt ../
 ```

-The harness runner has [envoy](https://github.com/bsgip/envoy) as a dependency and requires a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) stored in `docker/github-pat.txt` to build successfully.
+The cactus runner has [envoy](https://github.com/bsgip/envoy) as a dependency and requires a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) stored in `docker/github-pat.txt` to build successfully.

 In the `docker` directory, start the docker stack with,